 Bombay HC restores Good Friday as public holiday in Dadra & Nagar Haveli, Daman & Diu

-Mumbai, Apr 16: The Bombay High Court on Monday ordered that Good Friday be declared a public holiday in some Union Territories (UT): Daman and Diu, and Dadra and Nagar Haveli this year.
+Mumbai, Apr 16: The Bombay High Court on Monday ordered that the Good Friday be declared a public holiday in some Union Territories (UT): Daman and Diu, and Dadra and Nagar Haveli this year.

-A Division Bench of Chief Justice Pradeep Nandrajog and Justice N.M.
-Jamdar was hearing a public interest litigation (PIL) filed by Anthony Francisco Duarte.
+A Division Bench of Chief Justice Pradeep Nandrajog and Justice N M Jamdar was hearing a public interest litigation (PIL) filed by Anthony Francisco Duarte.

 Arguing their case, the petitioner had said that though there were only 2 % Catholics in the region, secularism wasn't about that but about upholding the sentiments of even the minorities.